Frequently Asked Questions

 1. E.164 format Implementation

 The foundation of USVI phone number handling is proper E.164 formatting (+1340NXXXXXX).
-This international standard ensures consistency across all telecommunications systems.
+This ITU-T international standard ensures consistency across all telecommunications systems.

 Always store phone numbers in E.164 format internally, converting to display format only when rendering to users.